-Flourish Steel was an associate of TJ Goldsun's substantial shareholder and hence a connected person of the Company.
-Accordingly, the transaction constituted a connected transaction under the Listing Rules, details of the terms could be found in the circular of the Company dated 6th September, 2013.
+Flourish Steel is a wholly-owned subsidiary of TJ Goldsun's substantial shareholder and hence a connected person of the Company.
+Accordingly, the transactions constituted connected transactions of the Company under the Listing Rules, details of the terms could be found in aforesaid circulars and announcements.